 The Best Sipadan Dive Sites

-Barracuda Point: There is one good reason to dive this spot—barracuda.
+Barracuda Point: There is one good reason to dive this spot – barracuda.
 Time after time they turn up in the hundreds, a shoal that turns the water into a glinting wall of fish.
 There are also sharks to accompany almost every dive along with a school of bumphead parrotfish.

 Hanging Gardens: Coral lovers will be in awe of this beautiful dive spot.
-The soft corals hang like dripping wax from candles in a profusion of colours that can hardly be matched elsewhere.
+The soft corals hang like dripping wax from candles in a profusion of colors that can hardly be matched elsewhere.
 The visibility here is often reduced but the beauty of the site more than compensates.

 Turtle Spotting in Sipadan

-diving in sipadan malaysia
+diving sipadan malaysia

 Sipadan Basics

-On the northeast coast, where the reef top extends less than 10 meters from the shore, the turquoise waters abruptly turn dark blue at the edge of a vertical wall.
+On the northeast coast, where the reef top extends less than 10 meters (30 feet) from the shore, the turquoise waters abruptly turn dark blue at the edge of a vertical wall.
 Elsewhere the shallow reef extends as an irregular fringe, over 500 meters (1600 feet) off South Point.
 Several dive spots dot the edge of the reef, all above vertical walls.

-Diving Conditions: When diving in Sipadan, currents are often present and shift during the course of a dive.
+• Diving Conditions: When diving in Sipadan, currents are often present and shift during the course of a dive.
 At Barracuda Point, in particular, there can be 2 knots of current, heading away from the reef and occasionally downward.
 There are also numerous relatively easy dive spots, but the old adage of ‘more current, more fish’ usually applies.

-When to Dive Sipadan: It’s possible to dive Sipadan all year round, but for the best conditions, aim to dive between April and December.
+• When to Dive Sipadan: It’s possible to dive Sipadan all year round, but for the best conditions, aim to dive between April and December.

 Share This